-Shelter's sample letters are downloaded as Word (RTF) documents.
-This means you can save them to your computer, add your own information and make any necessary changes before printing them out.
+Shelter's template letters are downloaded as Word documents.
+Save them to your computer, add your own information and make any necessary changes before printing them out.

 Use Shelter's directory to find help in your local area.